As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Strategies to Promote Your Website and Attract More Clients

-- Use social media platforms like LinkedIn, Facebook or Instagram to share your life coaching website with others.
+- Use social media platforms like Instagram, Facebook or Tiktok to share your life coaching website with others.
 Share valuable posts and services as well as relevant blog posts.

 - Get creative with your marketing (without being complicated).
 Share a link to your website in your email signature and social media profiles.

 - Create engaging content.
 Write blog posts that answer questions, offer free advice, and inspire.
-You can even collaborate with influencers in related industries to increase your visibility through podcasts, video content, speaking engagements, and other events.
+You can even collaborate with influencers and other coaches to increase your visibility through podcasts, video content, and speaking engagements.

-- Host your own webinars, live events, workshops, and other engagements to draw in an audience, build authority, and present your offer.
+- Host your own webinars, live events, workshops, and other events to draw in an audience, build authority, and present your offer.

 - Create lead magnets that demonstrate your expertise and provide value.
 Include a form where visitors can request more information and join your email list.